ian-veteran/worldwise_v2/README.md

 # React + Vite

-# Guess the best China go to food and you'll understand the PIW Tech challenge
+# Guess the best China go to food and you'll understand the PIW Tech challenge.

+Basically the website is to create an immence overview of the world best vacation and thrilling place

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.